ToxicFrog/mercs-ap/README.md

 In all cases, the vanilla monetary and faction rewards are left intact; the AP check replaces the shop unlock or Ace intel you would normally get.

+Missable checks (most non-Ace cards and missions) will be auto-released at the end of their corresponding chapter, so rushing for the Ace early once you have enough intel and firepower is a viable strategy and will not lock you out of chapter-specific checks.

 ### Items

 Progression items are Ace intel -- which can be configured to be suited or